Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Impact on Milky Way satellites

-The Milky Way gravitational field can tidally strip DM halos, changing their density profile.
-To implement this, the density profile can be truncated beyond the tidal radius~\cite{Baltz:2007vq, Gilman:2019nap, Gilman:2021gkj}, defined as the radius where the Milky Way tidal force balances the attractive force of the satellite galaxy~\cite{King:1962wi}.
-Even inside the tidal radius, structural halo parameters get modified through tidal shocking and heating~\cite{Gnedin:1997vp, Read:2005zm, Dooley:2016ajo, Delos:2019lik, Drakos:2020ksc, Penarrubia:2010jk, Errani:2020wgn, 2022MNRAS.517.1398B}.
-As we show in \cref{sec:app_baryon}, the impact of tidal stripping on our analysis is negligible, as other free parameters dominate our error budget.
-This is because our observables are sensitive to halo properties inside the half-light radius, usually smaller than the tidal radius; and because galaxies remain unaffected until their DM halos lose more than 90\% of their mass~\cite{Kim:2021zzw, 2018MNRAS.478.3879S, Errani:2021rzi} (our population study is sensitive to average properties, and the average mass loss of Milky Way satellites is estimated to be $\sim 30\%$~\cite{Garrison-Kimmel:2013eoa, Simon:2019nxf, 2023ApJ...948...87W}).
+The Milky Way gravitational field can tidally strip DM subhalos, changing their density profile (we discuss tidal disruption at the end of this Section).
+This may be modeled by truncating the density profile beyond the tidal radius~\cite{Baltz:2007vq, Gilman:2019nap, Gilman:2021gkj}, defined as the radius where the Milky Way tidal force balances the attractive force of the subhalo~\cite{King:1962wi}; and by modifying structural halo parameters due to tidal shocking and heating~\cite{Gnedin:1997vp, Read:2005zm, Dooley:2016ajo, Delos:2019lik, Drakos:2020ksc, Penarrubia:2010jk, Errani:2020wgn, 2022MNRAS.517.1398B}.
+Importantly for this study, as we demonstrate in \cref{sec:app_baryon} (\cref{fig:tidal}), only when the \emph{average mass loss} of the satellite population is $\gtrsim 99\%$ are our results affected (our population study is sensitive to \emph{average} properties).
+Though uncertain, the average mass loss of undisrupted Milky Way satellites is estimated to be $\sim 30\%$--$90\%$~\cite{Garrison-Kimmel:2013eoa, Simon:2019nxf, 2023ApJ...948...87W, Grand:2021fpx, Santos-Santos:2021goz}.
+Hence, tidal stripping is a minor contribution to our error budget and we do not include it in our main results.
+Physically, this is because our observables are sensitive to halo properties inside the half-light radius, usually smaller than the tidal radius; and because galaxies remain unaffected until their DM halos lose more than $90\%$ of their mass~\cite{Kim:2021zzw, 2018MNRAS.478.3879S, Errani:2021rzi}.
 The high concentrations of LDM halos may also make them more resilient to tidal stripping~\cite{Dooley:2016ajo, Dai:2019lud}; further work is needed to assess this.

 Regarding observational abundance, not all DM halos are expected to host galaxies.
 Only those more massive than $10^7$--$10^8\,M_\odot$ by reionization would have gas that can cool and form stars~\cite{2012ApJ...746..109L, Koh:2016xmf, Rey:2019zsq}.
 We include this via the halo occupation fraction, i.e., the probability for a halo to host a galaxy, that we parametrize as a sigmoid function